-Photo Credit & Source: The Forward
+Photo Credit & Source: The New Yorker

 In a book review article of Gertrude Himmelfarb's The Jewish Odyssey of George Eliot, Lawrence Grossman in The Forward (June 17, 2009) examines the relationship that British novelist George Eliot (Mary Anne Evans) had with the Jews and why she felt morally compelled, it seems, to raise the question of a Jewish national homeland; Eliot was a Zionist before the word came into existence.

 Eliot not only remains one of the greatest British writers of the nineteenth century, she ranks among my favourites—a woman of high intellect, morality and sense of humour.

 Grossman, editor of the American Jewish Year Book, writes in "Eliot's Zionism Before Zionism":

 Eliot, like Himmelfarb, turned her literary attention to Jews late in life, publishing what turned out to be her last work of fiction, “Daniel Deronda,” in 1876.
 Several years prior to the first Zionist settlements in Palestine, and two decades before Theodor Herzl launched political Zionism, the book’s title character discovers his Jewish identity and ultimately abandons the life of a British gentleman in order to travel to “the East” and work toward the establishment of a Jewish state.
 Eliot returned to proto-Zionism once more in a nonfiction piece that appeared as the final essay in her last book, which appeared in 1879, the year before her death.A people has every right to define itself; and although persecution has tragically been a constant part of Jewish history, it ought not be its defining characteristic or sentiment; after all, this is not who the Jewish People are and how they developed as both a people and a nation.
 The People of the Book have endured thanks in large part to the Book that records and recounts its beginnings, its history.